HANICA-DWA/sep2021-project-opossum/README.md

 Starts up the backend and frontend.
 Hot reloading is enabled on both projects.
 A remote server will be started on port 8000 so you can utilize Redux development tools.

 **npm run setup**
 Installs all dependencies for the backend and frontend.
 Bundles all the files for the chrome extension.
-This command also builds the co-dependency`single-file`.

 **npm run test:unit**
 Run all unit tests for both front- and backend.